FIFA World Cup 26™

 Post-Match (For 3 hours after match ends)

-• To Penn Station New York: Trains on the MorristownGladstone, and Montclair-Boonton lines that normally operate into PSNY will terminate at Newark Broad Street.
-From Newark Broad Street Station, NJ TRANSIT rail tickets will be cross-honored for travel via NJ TRANSIT Newark Light Rail to Newark Penn Station and via PATH to New York.
+• To Penn Station New York: Trains on the MorristownGladstone, and Montclair-Boonton lines that normally operate to PSNY will terminate at Newark Broad Street, customers may either: wait at Newark Broad Street and board a subsequent Hoboken-bound train to Hoboken Terminal, where NJ TRANSIT rail tickets will be cross-honored on PATH service to New York, or may also travel directly to Hoboken Terminal and connect via PATH service to New York; or alternatively, from Newark Broad Street Station, NJ TRANSIT rail tickets will be cross-honored on NJ TRANSIT Newark Light Rail to Newark Penn Station and on PATH service to New York.

 • To Hoboken Terminal: Trains on the MorristownGladstone, and Montclair-Boonton lines that operate into Hoboken Terminal will run on a regular schedule.